DeuxHuitHuit/algolia-webcrawler/README.md

 #### oldentries: Integer

-The maximum number of seconds an entry can live without being updated.
+The maximum number of milliseconds an entry can live without being updated.
 After each run, the app will search for old entries and delete them.
 If you do not wish to get rid of old entries, set this value to 0.